p4 client

 +//depot/project2/... //bruno-client/project

 If files match both the earlier and later mappings, the file matching the later mapping is used.
-For more details, see Map different depot locations to the same workspace location in Helix Core Command-Line (P4) Guide.
+For more details, see Map different depot locations to the same workspace location in the Helix Core Command-Line (P4) Guide.

 map a server directory to multiple client workspace directories